Calculate#

 Parameters:

-• mol – An object representing the molecule, which contains the maximum angular momentum (Nmax) and intrinsic angular momenta (Ii).
+• mol – An object representing the molecule, which contains the maximum angular momentum (Nmax), minimum angular momentum (Nmin), and intrinsic angular momenta (Ii).

-• eigstates (ndarray) – An array of eigenstates for which the labels are to be calculated.
+• eigstates (ndarray) – Eigenstates for which the labels are to be calculated.
+The expected shape is (basis, states).
+A single eigenvector with shape (basis,) is also accepted.

 • labels (list of str) – A list of strings indicating which quantum numbers to calculate.
 Valid labels are “MN”, “MF”, “MI”, “MI1”, “MI2” for M-components and “N”, “F”, “I”, “I1”, “I2” for squared total angular momentum vectors.